Highest Awards: What Not To Do

 - Have your parent as your Award adviser: recruit an adviser who is knowledgeable about the root cause of your identified issue.
 Also Silver and Gold Award advisers cannot be your Troop Leader.
 They may help and cheer you on, but your adviser should be someone else.

-- Set up a Silver or Gold project that is serving Girl Scouts: The project can include Girl Scouts in it, but must be primarily for the community OUTSIDE of Girl Scouting.
-This includes a Girl Scout project/ program that collects items to donate to another organization.
+- Set up a Silver or Gold project that is only benefiting Girl Scouts: The project can include Girl Scouts in it and the organization can see some benefits but you must think beyond the needs of our organization to impact a need or an issue affecting the community OUTSIDE of Girl Scouting.

 - Have your mom or Girl Scout Leader call the Gold Award Committee or the council for you to ask questions about your project: This is your project and not your mom’s or your Troop Leader’s.
 Show your leadership skills by making that contact yourself.